souffle-lang/souffle-lang.github.io/pages/docs/expr_constr.md

 folder: docs
 ---

+Constraints are predicates in the body of the rule that produces true and false values.
+Constraints can be equalities, inequalities, and string checks such as containment and string matching.
+Arguments define the values of atoms, functors, and constraints.

 ## Strings

 * **cat(*string*, *string*)** is used to concatenate two strings together.
 It can be nested to concatenate more than two strings.